aronchick/Project-Zen-and-the-Art-of-Data-Maintenance/Chapter_000000001/content.md

 Here's what I've learned the hard way (so you don't have to):

-**1. Quality compounds, quantity plateaus**

-You know that feeling when you're debugging code and you fix one thing and suddenly five other things start working?
+**Quality compounds, quantity plateaus.** You know that feeling when you're debugging code and you fix one thing and suddenly five other things start working?
 Data quality is like that, but in reverse for bad data.
 One mislabeled example teaches your model wrong.
 Or breaks your pipeline.
 Or remains hidden for months and months until finally something goes wrong and you go back and question how this ever worked.

 Those wrong outcomes affect how it interprets other examples.
 Those misinterpretations affect your confidence scores.
 Those confidence scores affect your active learning.
 Before you know it, you're in what I call "ML debt spiral," and you're explaining to your VP why the model thinks all dogs are cats on Tuesdays.

 > **Visual Note**: *[Diagram opportunity: ML Debt Spiral flowchart showing how one bad label cascades into multiple problems]*

-**2. Small datasets are your friends (really!)**

-I worked with a team that was producing 600,000 readings every second.
+**Small datasets are your friends (really!).** I worked with a team that was producing 600,000 readings every second.
 You know what they actually needed?
 About 10,000 single data points, every 10 minutes.
 The rest was basically very expensive random noise that took forever to process and made their cloud bill look like a phone number.

 A great summary on exactly how impactful this can be is Google's paper ["Data Scaling Laws in NLP"](https://arxiv.org/abs/2001.08361) showing that careful data curation beats massive scale.
 Or don't trust me, do the math yourself and save yourself the storage and network costs.

-**3. Debugging is actually possible**

-With 10,000 examples, when something goes wrong, you can actually look at the data.
+**Debugging is actually possible.** With 10,000 examples, when something goes wrong, you can actually look at the data.
 With 10 billion?
 Good luck.
 You'll be sampling and praying, which is basically the ML equivalent of "thoughts and prayers" - heartfelt but ineffective.

 ### A Real Story That Still Makes Me Laugh (And Cry)